monash-human-power/data-acquisition-system/README.md

 ## Contents

 ### DAS
-Stores the scripts for the DAS
+Stores the scripts for the DAS.

 ### ant_plus_sensor
-Stores the scripts for the ant plus sensors
+Stores the scripts for the ant plus sensors.

+### Bridge

+The MQTT radio bridge, for connecting the MQTT brokers of the bike and chase car.

 ## Contributors ✨